 Are your soybean hulls safe?
 Because some of them definitely are NOT!

-I love soybean!
+Soybean is a great ingredient in a horse’s diet.
 The protein is amazing and year in, year out we feed it to horses with stunning results in muscle, bone quality and milk production.

 BUT… it MUST, MUST, MUST be heat treated correctly to make it safe to feed!